Skip to main content

 • The student’s research must have originated from and been conducted at Oklahoma State University in the fields of science (including social science), technology, engineering, or mathematics.

-• Priority will be given to students with prior experience presenting a poster at a research conference or symposium (can be internal to OSU or at a professional conference).
+• Priority will be given to students with prior experience presenting a poster at a research conference or symposium.
+(This may be internal to OSU or at a professional conference.)

 • The student MUST attend all sessions indicated below.
 Waivers will not be granted; make-up dates will not be scheduled.